elfxiong/wiktionary-translations-parser/common.md

 To keep track of common things in different Wiktionary editions that we can utilize to produce the "general" parser.

-## TOC
+## #mw-content-text

-The table of content part is pretty consistent across different language editions.
+~~The table of content part is pretty consistent across different language editions.~~ Not every page has a table of content.
+Use `id="mw-content-text"` and iterater over its children instead.

 ```
 <div id=”mw-content-text” class="mw-content-ltr">